Biography

 In 1989 I released "electrophonic", my first professional grade original music release, to favorable reviews, and in 1990 I collaborated with Andrew Wimsatt on his "Reflections" cassette release, and in 1991 I released "The Illusion of Competence" cassette.
 From 1991 to 1996 I played with Ragsdale and worked on tracks for a followup release.
 I compiled the best of the 90's tracks on the CD "Lost In Time" which was released in 1996.

 Sometime in the mid 90's I started playing with Java Jazz, and in the late 90's I was a founding member of UnderCover (rock cover band).
-I continue to play with both of these bands around the Austin area.
+I played with both of these bands around the Austin area until 2008.

 Throughout the late 80s into the early 00's the Hidden Agenda side project crept along in the shadows: a loose collaboration between a few prefer-to-be-anonymous friends and anyone that happened to be standing alone when the record button was pressed.
 The Hidden Agenda "collective" produced several albums of less-than-respectable music, the most commercial of which can be found in the Music That Hurts and Topographic Pictures Of the Crimson Lamb's Tears CDs.

-In 2008 after several years of work I completed the blues CD "Respectable", moved to Bryan and started playing with Grupo Luigi (jazz) and playing other shows with Andrew Wimsatt and John Orozco.
+In 2008 after several years of work I completed the blues CD "Respectable", moved to Bryan and started playing with Grupo Luigi (jazz), Leannasaurus Rex (Texas rock and blues), Midnight Express (classic rock), Kathy Ross (pop country), as well as playing other shows with Andrew Wimsatt, John Orozco, Tim Lightfoot, Karen Chavis, Johnny and Lise, the Fire Ants, Joey McGee, the Texas Twisters, Ralph Moncias, and other local musicians.